compling-wat/ura-practice/tasks/B-independent-reading.md

-## Task B: Independent Free Reading
+## Task B: Independent Reading and Discussion

 In this task, you are encouraged to engage in independent free reading and critical thinking.
-Choose a paper from the following list and answer the questions in the application form:
+Choose a paper from the following list and answer the questions in the application form.

+The questions are:

+a) Why did you choose this paper among all?
+In other words, what makes you interest in this paper?

+b) For the selected paper, what are the weaknesses (e.g., methodological or experimental issues, related questions that remain unanswered) of the work and how would you make an improvement?

+### Available Papers
 1. Distribution Prompting: Understanding the Expressivity of Language Models Through the Next-Token Distributions They Can Produce \
   https://arxiv.org/pdf/2505.12244